ACODE91/hiring-engineers/answers.md

 * **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

- * It seems that this question is outdated, as the obvious answer following the documentation) doesn't require to modify the custom check's python file.
+It seems that this question is outdated, as the obvious answer following the documentation) doesn't require to modify the custom check's python file.
- * Just for the sake of the exercise, I can try to answer the reverse question.
-How to report every 45 seconds without chaging the config file.
+Just for the sake of the exercise, I can try to answer the reverse question.
+How to report every 45 seconds without chaging the config file?.

  1. Considering the default reporting inteval is 15 seconds, and the agent will report only if the previous execution of the custom check has finished, a simple answer will be to include a `time.sleep(35)`step just after the `self.gauge('custom.ruben', uniform(0, 1000))`step.
  2. This will inhibit the agent to report in the second and third slots (15 and 30 seconds), but will freed the check code long enough the third slot arrives (45 seconds).

 ## Visualizing Data: